-The difference between angel investors and venture capital firms is the when they participate in the startup fundraising efforts, the amount of money they invest and the risk they are taking.
+The difference between angel investors and venture capital firms is when they participate in startup fundraising efforts, the amount of money they invest, and the risk they are taking.

 Angel investors use their own money to invest in startups – they are usually family and friends of the founders.
 They tend to invest between $50K-$500K in the early stages of the startup thus assuming a higher risk.

-On the other hand, venture capital firms invest in startups using money from investment companies, large corporations and pension funds.
-They tend to invest $3M+ and at a later stage when the startup already has more validation of the product-market fit.
+On the other hand, venture capital firms invest in startups using money from investment companies, large corporations, and pension funds.
+They tend to invest $3M+ at a later stage when the startup already has more validation of the product-market fit.

 How Much Money You Should Raise

 Calculating how much money you should raise is crucial for the planning, growth, and success of your startup.